AscendingPassage.com HOME PAGE.

 We thought we had finished with the Cooks and Cookesses of the

-luncheon.
-But alas! our horses, faster than their donkeys, overtake
+luncheon, but alas!
+Our horses, faster than their donkeys, overtake

-in a stoppage in the narrow roadway, caused by a meeting with a number
+them on the return journey among the green fields.
+At a stoppage in the narrow roadway, caused by a meeting with a number

 of camels laden with lucerne, we are brought to a halt in their midst.